Skip to contents

 Value

-TRUE or FALSE indicating if x is a numeric vector of the correct length with numbers of the correct sign that adheres to the limitations set by the other arguments.
+TRUE or FALSE indicating if x is a vector of the correct length only containing allowed numbers.

 Details

-all_nonnegative() and is_nonnegative() return TRUE for 0, whereas is_positive() returns FALSE for 0.
+is_number(), all_numbers(), all_nonnegative() and is_nonnegative() return TRUE for zero, whereas is_positive() returns FALSE for zero.

-NaN has mode numeric, despite meaning 'not a number'.
+• for NaN (which has mode numeric, despite meaning 'not a number') if allow_NaN is TRUE.

 Programming notes